 Phone: 0800 169 2409 (Monday to Friday, 8.30am to 4.30pm)

-Support and guidance on lung cancers including mesothelioma.
-The foundation has support groups around the country and raises money for research.
+Support and guidance on lung cancers.
+This includes mesothelioma.
+The foundation has support groups around the country.
+And raises money for research.

 Tel: 0333 323 7200 (Monday to Friday, 9am to 5pm)

 L Kember Publications, 2003

 This book describes an emotional journey as Lorraine supports her husband with mesothelioma.
 It includes excerpts from Lorraine's diary.
 She describes the sense of helplessness she felt on his diagnosis, pain and managing symptoms.
 Her strength grows as she comes to realise that there is so much she can do to help to improve her husband's quality of life.